NethServer/nethgui/Documentation/ProgrammerGuide/en/ProgrammerGuide.rst

 3. The User takes no action.

-We can check if our OnOffService module is correct by writing a PHPUnit_ test case.
+We can check if OnOffService module is correct by writing a PHPUnit_ test case.
 NethGui comes with a basic class to be extended to build module tests upon it: ModuleTestCase_.

 As we are testing a module, we put our test case class under ``Tests/Unit/NethGui/Module/`` directory; the class file name must be ending with ``Test.php``.

 In ``OnOffServiceTest.php`` we write::